What Grieving Friends Wish You'd Say

-*Do you want to talk about him?
-Sometimes people want to remember but everybody is so scared so nobody says the person's name.
+- Do you want to talk about him?
+Sometimes people want to remember but everybody is so scared that no one says the person's name.
 For some people in grief, keeping memories, words, songs, names, alive is the way they get through.
 For others, though, the opposite is true.
 I can't talk about my brother out loud, and I cannot say his name.
 Friends know that because they asked.
-My mom wants to talk about him and have pictures everywhere.
+My mom wants to talk about him and display pictures everywhere.
 We all grieve differently.
 A good friend can try to understand how their friend is grieving and how to best honor that individual process.

-*Can you organize their group of friends into a schedule of visits or meals?
-Get their contact information and create a calendar so it's not overwhelming.
+- Can you organize their group of friends into a schedule of visits or meals?
+Get their contact information and create a calendar to keep it from becoming overwhelming.

-*Do continue visiting and calling after a month or two.
-Everybody abandons you after that.
+- Do continue visiting and calling after a month or two.
+Everybody abandons the grieving after that.
 Everything stops when the numbness and shock wear off and there you are, in your life, but not.
 The calls and visits and efforts from friends at that point were incredibly helpful and welcome.

-*Maybe there are dishes to done from other visitors or thank-you notes to help write.
+- Maybe there are dishes to be done from other visitors or thank-you notes to help write.
 That says a lot.

 More good ideas